When should I contact a Realtor?

 A good Realtor should consult with you without pressuring you.
 If they are pressuring you this early in the process, it may help you decide they are not the Real Estate Agent for you and it is better to learn this well in advance of listing your house or finding the house you want to make an offer on.

-Dennis & Kim offer free no obligation Buyer and Seller consultations.
+Kim offers a free no obligation Buyer and Seller consultations.